AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-account.md

 * Select your **[!UICONTROL Role]**.
 You can select between **[!UICONTROL Advertiser]** and **[!UICONTROL Publisher]**.
 Read the [end-to-end workflow document](/help/guide/end-to-end-workflow.md) to see similarities and slight differences in workflow between the two organizational role types.
 <!-- The above will need to be updated when I update things for B2B -->
 * Select the **[!UICONTROL Industry]** for your account.
 Some examples include **[!UICONTROL Retail]**, **[!UICONTROL Telecommunications]**, or **[!UICONTROL Financial services]**.
 * The **[!UICONTROL Region]** is automatically set based on your Adobe Experience Cloud account.
-This cannot be changed during the initial setup.
+This cannot be changed at anytime.
 * Add a **[!UICONTROL Contact email]** for your account.
 This should be a team or role-based email address.
 Personal email addresses should not be provided.
 * Upload a **[!UICONTROL Logo]** for your account.
 Currently, SVG-type images are supported.
 This is optional, but uploading a logo helps to visually represent your brand in the Collaboration interface
 * Select an image for your account header picture.